 During the weeks after the funeral, she would call friends and family and say: “I keep thinking he’s still on the trip and that he just can’t get to a phone.”

 Kübler-Ross and Kessler comment on pg.
-9 that: “It would be easy to say that [Alicia] was in denial because she kept thinking Matthew’s death was not real.
+9 that: “It would be easy to say that [Alicia] was in [the denial stage of grief] because she kept thinking Matthew’s death was not real.

 “It would be equally easy to say that she was not in denial because she kept going through with funeral arrangements.